 Asylum seekers and refugees have also reported that it can be traumatising to wait long periods of time for a decision on their claim.
-In early 2023, our Perthyn programme ran workshops in Wales with adults with current or previous experience of the UK asylum system, to explore how this affected their wellbeing.
-On multiple occasions, waiting in limbo for a decision on their claim and living in uncertainty were described as having a negative effect:
+In early 2023, our Perthyn programme ran workshops in Wales

 "Everything is stressful.
 You can't sleep at nighttime, always thinking about the Home Office, maybe they want to send you back home, today or tomorrow, you never know."